 Our bylaws require that any stockholder desiring to nominate one or more persons for election to our Board of Directors, or to propose other business not for inclusion in our proxy statement pursuant to SEC Rule 14a-8, in each case for consideration and a vote at our 2021 Annual Meeting of Stockholders must give timely written notice of such nomination or other business proposal by delivery thereof to us at Smith & Wesson Brands, Inc., 2100 Roosevelt Avenue, Springfield, Massachusetts 01104, Attention: Secretary.
-To be timely, such notice must be so delivered not later than the close of business on July 15, 2021 (i.e., the 90th day prior to the first anniversary of our 2020 Annual Meeting of Stockholders), nor earlier than the close of business on June 15, 2021 (i.e., the 120th day prior to the first anniversary of our 2020 Annual Meeting of Stockholders), unless the date of our 2021 Annual Meeting of Stockholders is held earlier than September 13, 2021 (i.e., more than 30 days prior to the first anniversary of our 2020 Annual Meeting of Stockholders) or later than December 22, 2021 (i.e., more than 70 days after the first anniversary of our 2020 Annual Meeting of Stockholders), in which case the notice must be so delivered to us not earlier than the close of business on the 120th day prior to our 2021 Annual Meeting of Stockholders and not later than the close of business on the later of (i) the 90th day prior to our 2021 Annual Meeting of Stockholders or (ii) the 10th day after the date on which a public announcement of the date of our 2021 Annual Meeting of Stockholders is first made by us.
+To be timely, such notice must be so delivered not later than the close of business on July 15, 2021 (i.e., the 90th day prior to the first anniversary of our 2020 Annual Meeting of Stockholders), nor earlier than the close of business on June 15, 2021 (i.e., the 120th day prior to the first anniversary of our 2020 Annual Meeting of Stockholders is held earlier than September 13, 2021 (i.e., more than 30 days prior to the first anniversary of our 2020 Annual Meeting of Stockholders) or later than December 22, 2021 (i.e., more than 70 days after the first anniversary of our 2020 Annual Meeting of Stockholders), in which case the notice must be so delivered to us not earlier than the close of business on the 120th day prior to our 2021 Annual Meeting of Stockholders or (ii) the 10th day after the date on which a public announcement of the date of our 2021 Annual Meeting of Stockholders or (ii) the 10th day after the date on which a public announcement of the date of our 2021 Annual Meeting of Stockholders is first made by us.
 The foregoing 30-day submission period and corresponding time limits also apply in determining whether notice is timely for purposes of applicable SEC rules relating to our exercise of discretionary voting authority.